acenturyandabit/polymorph/docs/items/overview.md

 ## Creating Elements
 Elements are native javascript objects.
 Please don't put functions in them - they should store data only.

-In order to retrieve a unique id for the object, use `newID=core.insertItem(newItem)`.
+In order to retrieve a unique id for the object, use `newID=polymorph_core.insertItem(newItem)`.

-Also, don't forget to fire `core.fire('updateItem',{id:newID})` once you've created the item, so that other operators are aware of it.
+Also, don't forget to fire `polymorph_core.fire('updateItem',{id:newID})` once you've created the item, so that other operators are aware of it.

 ## Deleting Elements